Covid: New social mixing guidelines likely in Scotland

 A total of 186 cases of the Omicron variant have been confirmed across Scotland so far, although this is thought to be a significant under-estimate of the true picture.

+"It means that all businesses across all sectors are impacted by that, particularly hospitality, travel, retail and smaller businesses - customers are staying away and being cautious.

+"What we're seeing because of that lack of clarity is that both trade and customer sentiment is being hurt."

-MPs will vote on new Covid rules for England later, with about 70 Conservatives expected to rebel against Prime Minister Boris Johnson.
+It comes as MPs prepare to vote on new Covid rules for England later, with about 70 Conservatives expected to rebel against Prime Minister Boris Johnson.

 His proposal to make Covid passes a requirement of entering large venues such as nightclubs - which is already the case in Scotland - has angered many of his own MPs.